18-year-old creates fruit fly-inspired drone

-"The next thing I looked at was carrying out missions in these spaces -- search and rescue, finding the source of a fire or chemical leak," he says.
+“The next thing I looked at was carrying out missions in these spaces – search and rescue, finding the source of a fire or chemical leak,” he says.
 Finding positive uses for drones has been a hot topic in recent years, spurring on stories about medical drops in Rwanda and Amazon deliveries and competitions like Drones For Good in the UAE.

 Often these drones take different forms, varying in size.
 Garimella has been working to design a single drone that can perform multiple functions.

 “The idea is that you take (my) drone, plug in different sensors based on whatever task you’re trying to accomplish, and the drone would use those sensors to carry out a mission,” he says.
 “So in a search and rescue situation after an earthquake, you could plug in a thermal camera and the drone would use that to find people who are trapped.